 Find the Right Fit for Summer Foot Health

-Springtime sun and warmer temperatures have us shelving the boots and busting out the summer footwear.
+Our recent warm weather has us shelving the boots and busting out the summer footwear.
 But not all summer shoes are created equal.

 “As summer months come about, certainly weather changes make people want to throw inexpensive flip flops on and things like that.
-That can be very dangerous to your feet,” said Dr. Marc Leonard, an OSF HealthCare Podiatrist.
+That can be very dangerous to your feet,” warned Dr. Marc Leonard, an OSF HealthCare Podiatrist.

 But a foray with a flip flop doesn’t mean you are destined for foot injuries.
 Dr. Leonard says to avoid cheaply made flip flops and sandals.
 He says spending the extra money could be a good investment for your overall foot health.